 Those who are healthy and able to work a few extra years can reduce the risk of outliving their savings significantly by waiting until at least their full retirement age to collect Social Security, which would entitle them to 100 percent of their monthly benefit.

-Perhaps the biggest opportunity to augment your guaranteed retirement income, however, is to delay your Social Security benefits even longer.
+Perhaps the biggest opportunity to augment your guaranteed retirement income, however, is to delay your benefits even longer, which is among the most effective Social Security strategies for singles.
 The amount of your monthly check will increase by 8 percent per year for each year you delay benefits after your full retirement age until you reach age 70, when delayed retirement credits cease to accrue.

 A 2019 MassMutual Social Security Pulse Check survey found that many who file for Social Security retirement benefits early or even at their full retirement age later regret not holding out for a bigger benefit.
 About 30 percent of respondents filed at age 62 or younger, and nearly four out of 10 (38 percent) of them wished they had waited.